RyanSpaker/CornGame/README.md

 - :heavy_check_mark: Fix StandardMaterial/Corn Shader to make it actually render using pbr
 - :heavy_check_mark: Allow for different corn fields to have different origins
 - :x: Frustum culling, and LOD grouping
-- :x: Allow for infinitely many corn fields
+- :x: print corn to the shadowmap
 - :x: Find a solution for different parts of the corn being rendered differently
 - :x: allow different corn fields to be rendered with different materials
 - :x: allow different lod levels to be rendered with different materials